kienkanne/NexusMol/docs/DEVELOPER_GUIDE.md

 - Manifest and state handling.
 - Error paths for missing inputs.

 For integration testing, use tiny fixtures and set `n_jobs: 1` first.
-Full Vina, DOCK6, and Amber tests should be separated from fast unit tests because they require installed external programs.
+Full Vina, DOCK6, Amber, and OpenMM tests should be separated from fast unit tests because they require installed external programs.

 ## Coding Patterns

-Follow the existing architecture:
+Follow the current architecture:

 - Put command-line entrypoints in `src/nexus/cli/`.
 - Put YAML models in `*_config.py` files.